 Years later, the issues with Ramos have continued, despite Edie McClurg having been placed under a conservatorship.
 Further documents filed by Cabral requested a temporary restraining order against Ramos, who has allegedly been abusing McClurg in her own home.

 The restraining order was granted by the court, meaning Ramos must now stay 100 yards away from the actress.
-As well, he can no longer live or have contact with her in the lead up to a court date on August 25, 2022.
+As well, he can no longer live or have contact with her.

-Ramos vehemently denies the allegations, saying that, “Angelique Cabral wants me to be removed from the residence and uses mere lies and speculation that I have harmed or may harm Edie and that is a lie that I cannot live with and must defend.
+Ramos vehemently denied the allegations, saying, “Angelique Cabral wants me to be removed from the residence and uses mere lies and speculation that I have harmed or may harm Edie and that is a lie that I cannot live with and must defend.
 I did not harm Edie McClurg and I would not harm Edie McClurg.”